 Suicidal: Why We Kill Ourselves by psychologist Jesse Bering attempts to make sense of the complex phenomenon of suicide.
 It approaches the issue from a variety of different angles, including psychological, biological, spiritual, and evolutionary.

-The author admits that he takes an intellectualized, scientific perspective to try to gain a broader understanding, and he does a good job of examining both the strengths and weaknesses of various ideas on the subject.
+The author admits that he takes an intellectualized, scientific perspective to try to gain a broader understanding.
+The book presents both the strengths and weaknesses of various ideas on the subject.
 Bering discloses his own “recurring compulsion to end my life, which flares up like a sore tooth at the whims of bad fortune”.

 Certain phrases in the book resonated very strongly with me and my own experience with suicidality.
 Bering writes: “For the truly suicidal, consciousness is incapacitating.”
 He also writes about the agonizing slowness of time when one feels suicidal, part of a process called cognitive deconstruction:

-A chapter I found fascinating looked at suicide in the context of religion.
-The author explains that the Christian bible actually does not explicitly mention suicide, and takes a matter of fact tone with regards to the suicide of such biblical figures as Judas, King Saul, and Samson.
+I was fascinated by the chapter that looked at suicide in the context of religion.
+Bering explains that the Christian bible actually doesn’t explicitly mention suicide.
+Rather, it takes a matter of fact tone regarding the suicide of figures like Judas, King Saul, and Samson.
 The Catholic church took a strong stance in the fifth century when St. Augustine deemed suicide to be a sin; later in 1485 Saint Thomas Aquinas declared suicide to be one of the worst mortal sins.
-The Islamic hadith (sayings of the prophet Mohammed) denounce suicide, and in several Muslim countries attempting suicide is a criminal offense.
-Hindu scriptures are ambiguous regarding suicide, but for centuries there was an expectation that widows should self-immolate on their husband’s funeral pyre.
-The chapter covered a range of other religious traditions, and presented facts rather than making religious arguments.
+This influenced English common law, and suicide was made illegal.